voldikss/vim-floaterm/README.md

 #### `:FloatermHide` Hide all visible floaterms

-#### `:FloatermSend [floaterm_name]` Send selected lines to a job in floaterm.
+#### `:'<,'>FloatermSend [floaterm_name]` Send selected lines to a job in floaterm.

 - If `floaterm_name` exists, send to the floaterm instance whose `name` is `floaterm_name`.
 - Use `<TAB>` to get completion.

-Typically this command is executed with a range. i.e., `:'<,'>FloatermSend`, if no ranges, send the current line.
+Note: This command must be executed with a range!

-Also you may try `:FloatermSend!` and `:'<,'>FloatermSend!`, the former trims the whitespace in the begin of the line, and the latter removes the whitespace but still keeps the indent.
+Also you may try `:'<,'>FloatermSend!`, which trims the whitespace in the begin of the line, and the latter removes the whitespace but still keeps the indent.

 ### Global variables